top of page

 * For clients who choose video appointments, our sessions would not be with Zoom or FaceTime.
 We'd use a HIPAA-compliant platform called DOXY.
 This is much more secure.

-* Your receipt for therapy would be sent password-protected.
+* Your receipt for therapy can be sent password-protected.
 This contains name and diagnosis code, so it's important.

 * Payments are made bank-to-bank, via Zelle.
 This keeps things secure (and quick.)
 An invoice would never be mailed to your home.

-* You know this perfectly well: When you don't go to an office building, you aren't at risk of running into anyone you know.
+* When you don't go to an office building, you aren't at risk of running into anyone you know.
+Your privacy is complete.

 Deer Looking Back